kandamuniasamy2016/composability/README.md

 <ddmmyyyy> suffix will be added to the outputfile name if one is given.

-Once we have the Prolog output file with facts and rules, this can be run in SwiProlog as 'swipl <filename' and query the knowledge of facts to see if a goal is satisfied.
+Once we have the Prolog output file with facts and rules, this can be run in SwiProlog as 'swipl <outputfile name>' and query the knowledge of facts to see if a goal is satisfied.
 Swipl can be installed with instructions from https://gist.github.com/norswap/39805b733e68c4df119375d4c7a96da4.

 For example, to query compute instances with unencrypted EBS volumes: